Common IP Violations on Amazon: An Ultimate Guide

 For instance, you can readily recognize companies like Nike, Apple, McDonald’s, etc., by just looking at their brand logos.
 So their logos are invaluable IP assets for these companies.

-What is IP Violation on Amazon?
+What Is IP Violation on Amazon?

 An IP violation on Amazon happens when a seller is accused of infringing on someone else’s intellectual property rights, such as using copyrighted content, trademarks, or patented designs without permission.